reficio/p2-maven-plugin/README.md

 * instructions are applied only to the root artifact that you specify!
 * instructions are not applied to the TRANSITIVE dependencies!
 * transitive dependencies are never overridden (see ```<override>``` option)
-* transitive dependencies are bundled using the default instructions:
+* transitive dependencies are bundled using the default instructions quoted below.
+*  other instructions, such as, Bundle-SymbolicName, Bundle-Name, Bundle-Version, etc. are calculated according to the following rules: http://felix.apache.org/site/apache-felix-maven-bundle-plugin-bnd.html
+*  if you specify any instructions they will be applied only if the jar is not already an OSGi bundle - otherwise you have to use the override option - please see the /examples/override/pom.xml example

+The default instructions are:
 ```xml
       <instructions>
           <Import-Package>*;resolution:=optional</Import-Package>
           <Export-Package>*</Export-Package>
       </instructions>
 ```
-*  other instructions, such as, Bundle-SymbolicName, Bundle-Name, Bundle-Version, etc. are calculated according to the following rules: http://felix.apache.org/site/apache-felix-maven-bundle-plugin-bnd.html
-*  if you specify any instructions they will be applied only if the jar is not already an OSGi bundle - otherwise you have to use the override option - please see the /examples/override/pom.xml example

 The following definition of an artifact:
 ```xml